Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Fractional coloring with lists

+Lemma~\ref{list coloring lemma} implies that if a graph $G$ has an $(f/c)$-coloring for some $c\in (0, 1)$, then $G$ has an $(f, L)$-coloring for any fractional list-assignment $L$ in which $\meas{L(v)} \geq c$ for each $v\in V(G)$.
+That is, the ``worst'' uniform fractional list-assignment is the one which assigns the same list to every vertex.
+In the proof of the main result of~\cite{KP19-brooks}, we encounter a uniform fractional list-assignment, and we go to considerable length in the proof to ensure that vertices have different lists.

+Lemma~\ref{list coloring lemma} also implies Proposition~\ref{local fractional list implication}.
+It is interesting to study fractional colorings with respect to fractional list-assignments that are not necessarily uniform.
+These types of problems naturally have applications to ``precoloring extension''-type problems in the fractional setting.
+Indeed, we prove some such results below (Lemmas~\ref{halls} and \ref{coloring K_n minus a matching}), and we use these results in~\cite{KP19-brooks}.

-We will often use the following lemma of Edwards and King~\cite[Lemma~3]{EK13}, which is proved using Hall's Theorem. \begin{lemma}[Edwards and King \cite{EK13}, Lemma~3] If $H$ is a graph with demand function $g$ and fractional list-assignment $L$ such that for each $S\subseteq V(H)$,
+In~\cite{KP19-brooks}, we often use the following lemma of Edwards and King~\cite[Lemma~3]{EK13}, which is proved using Hall's Theorem. \begin{lemma}[Edwards and King \cite{EK13}] If $H$ is a graph with demand function $g$ and fractional list-assignment $L$ such that for each $S\subseteq V(H)$,

 then $H$ has a $(g, L)$-coloring. \end{lemma}

 Using Lemma~\ref{halls}, we prove the following lemma, which may be of independent interest. \begin{lemma} Let $H \cong K_n - M$ where $M$ is a matching, and let $g$ be a demand function for $H$.
 If $L$ is a fractional list-assignment for $H$ such that \begin{enumerate}[(i)] \item for each $v\in V(H)\setminus V(M)$, we have $\meas{L(v)} \geq \sum_{u\in V(H)\setminus V(M)}g(u) + \sum_{uw\in M}\max\{g(u), g(w)\}$, \item for each $v\in V(M)$, we have $\meas{L(v)} \geq g(v) + \sum_{uw\in M, v\notin \{u,w\}}\max\{g(u), g(w)\}$, and \item for each $uv\in M$, we have $\meas{L(u)} + \meas{L(v)} \geq \sum_{w\in V(H)}g(w)$, \end{enumerate} then $H$ has a fractional $(g, L)$-coloring. \end{lemma} \begin{proof} Suppose not.
 Choose $H, g$, and $L$ such that $H$ has no fractional $(g, L)$-coloring and the number of edges $uv\in M$ such that $\meas{L(u)\cap L(v)} \neq \varnothing$ is minimum, and subject to that, the number of vertices $u\in V(M)$ such that $g(u) = 0$ is maximum.